-Tiered pricing models are broken into three tiers of its own: qualified,mid-qualified and non-qualified.
+Tiered pricing models are broken into three tiers of their own: qualified,mid-qualified, and non-qualified.
 This allows payment processors to bundle rates for each individual merchant based on how many transactions they are processing.
 This model follows a similar easy-to-understand model that flat-rate pricing offers, but also can end up costing more per transaction.

 How to Choose a Merchant Service Provider?